 Family comes first.
-It’s important your loved ones know about your desire to support the Heart Research Institute, so they can fulfil your wishes.
+It’s important your loved ones know about your desire to support the Heart Research Institute and Heart-First Science, so they can fulfil your wishes.
 If you are planning on leaving a gift in your Will, please make sure you talk to your family about your intentions.

 Wording for your Gift in Will